Table 1 Supported Cisco Unified CME Features

 Network Time Protocol

-SIP phones registered to a Cisco Unified CME router can synchronize to a Network Time Protocol (NTP) server, known as the clock master.
+Allows SIP phones registered to a Cisco Unified CME router to synchronize to a Network Time Protocol (NTP) server, known as the clock primary.

 Out-of-Dialog REFER

-Out-of-dialog REFER (OOD-R) allows remote applications to establish calls by sending a REFER message to Cisco Unified CME without an initial INVITE.
-After the REFER is sent, the remainder of the call setup is independent of the application and the media stream does not flow through the application.
+Allows remote applications to establish calls by sending an out-of-dialog REFER (OOD-R) message to Cisco Unified CME without an initial INVITE.
+After the REFER message is sent, the remainder of the call setup is independent of the application and the media stream does not flow through the application.

 Presence with BLF Status

-Presence supports BLF notification features for speed-dial buttons and directory call lists for missed calls, placed calls, and received calls.
+Allows presence to support BLF notification features for speed dial buttons and directory call lists for missed calls, placed calls, and received calls.
 SIP and SCCP phones that support BLF speed-dial and BLF call-list features can subscribe to status notification for internal and external directory numbers.

 Restarting Phones

-SIP phones can be quickly reset by using the restart command.
-Phones contact the TFTP server for updated configuration information and reregister without contacting the DHCP server.
+Allows SIP phones to quickly reset using the restart command.
+Phones contact the TFTP server for updated configuration information and re-register without contacting the DHCP server.

 Session Transport

-TCP can be used as the transport protocol for supported SIP phones connected to Cisco Unified CME.
-Previously only UDP was supported.
+Allows TCP to be used as the transport protocol for supported SIP phones connected to Cisco Unified CME.
+Previously, only UDP was supported.

 SIP Dial Plans

-Dial plans enable SIP phones to perform local digit collection and recognize dial patterns as user input is collected.
+Enables SIP phones to perform local digit collection and recognize dial patterns as user input is collected using dial plans.
 After a pattern is recognized, the SIP phone sends an INVITE message to Cisco Unified CME to initiate the call.

-You can customize the display and order of soft keys that appear on individual SIP phones during the connected, hold, idle, and seized call states.
+Allows you to customize the display and order of softkeys that appear on individual SIP phones during the connected, hold, idle, and seized call states.

 Translation Rules